This post is a travel guide with the best things to do in Mysore.

 Mysore, however, was love at first sight and I felt at ease immediately.
 The city with its royal heritage and old colonial architecture has a lot of character that is hard not to like.
-Add in great food and a great bazaar and you have plenty of reasons to visit Mysore.
+Add in great food and a lively bazaar and you have plenty of reasons to go sightseeing in Mysore.

 When I started to write about Mysore I realized that there aren’t even that much things to do in Mysore itself.
-It is the relaxed atmosphere, the friendly people, the delicious food and some great opportunities for exciting day trips that made this a great city.
+It is the relaxed atmosphere, the friendly people, the delicious food and some great opportunities for exciting day trips that made sightseeing in Mysore a rewarding experience.

 Mysore has a rich history and was the capital of the Kingdom of the Wodeyars for almost six centuries till 1956.
-It’s still a city of palaces, heritage homes and mansions and also referred to as the cultural capital of Karnataka.
+It’s still a city of palaces, heritage homes and mansions and is also referred to as the cultural capital of Karnataka.

 The best things to do in Mysore

-Look closely and you see that the palace is decorated with light bulbs.
+Look closely and you see that outside the palace is decorated with light bulbs.
 In fact, there are more than 96,000 of them.
 Every sunday evening at 7 pm the palace is illuminated.
 My first day in Mysore started and ended with the palace in all its glory.

 Visitor tips: The palace can get crowded, especially in weekends.
 Try to be there early when the palace opens at 10 AM.
 Entrance fee is 50 rupees.